Come and meet us

 The number of attraction and theme parks is still growing and the competition is fierce.
 It’s not just theme parks that are constantly reinventing themselves; holiday resorts, zoos, shopping centres and museums - to name a few examples from your future field of work - also focus more and more on creating memorable experiences.
 In addition, there is still much to gain in terms of corporate social responsibility.
 In short, things can and must change to become more experiential and more sustainable.A new generation of managers

 There is no such thing as a one-size-fits-all business model in the world of attraction and theme parks.
-The challenge lies in making the right combinations and coming up with ideas that make you stand out and builds goodwill.
+The challenge is to make the right combinations and come up with something that makes you stand out and builds goodwill.
 An example?
-Zoos are making a turn towards a more ethical and educational approach, whereas museums are adding more experience and interaction.
-And theme parks are trying to immerse people in complete thematic worlds.What will you do?
+Zoos are making a turn towards a more ethical and educational approach, whereas museums are adding a bit more experience and interaction.
+And theme parks try to immerse people in complete themed worlds.
+Digitalisation, AI and sustainability are playing an increasing role at all parks, and we also pay a lot of attention to these themes within BUas.What will you do?

 - Social Innovation